cbedin/queer_acoustics_scripts/README.md

 This is a collection of scripts I used for analysis purposes in my undergraduate honors thesis, "(A Computational Approach to) Acoustic Cues of Queer Speech".
-These scripts are specific to my project, but can be easily tweaked or used in part for similar sociolinguistic experiments.
+These scripts are specific to my project, but can be tweaked or used in part for similar experiments.

 In this project, an experiment was run where a group of speakers were asked to record themselves reading aloud a list of prescribed sentences from the MOCHA